JeremiahKaren/35percent.github.io/_posts/2016-10-10-aylesbury-cpo-challenge-called-in.md

 ![](/img/CPOmailing.png)

 Both the manner in which Southwark has decided to appeal agains the CPO decision and the decision itself begs some questions - who took the decision, the Cabinet or the mysterious Monitoring officer?
-Why was the decision to appeal take when at least one piece of advice rates it chances of success so low?
-Any contrary legal advice, which says the appeal can succeed should be made public.
-We think the Council should also say
+Why was the decision to appeal taken, when at leastone  respected opinion rates it chances of success so low?
+If Southwark has received any legal advice which says the appeal can succeed it should be made public.
+We think the Council should also answer the questions;

 *How much did it spend on the Aylesbury Compulsory Purchase Order proceedings?
 *How much does it expect to spend on its high court challenge of the Secretary of State's decision?